JackKorogi/jackkorogi.github.io/RockPaperScissors.md

 P --> R
 Q --> R
 ```
+> [!NOTE]
+> Arrows that connect to nodes only connect in the middle of one of its four sides, so some nodes pass through blocks they are not connected to.
+I tried to increase the spacing but I could not figure it out.

 1. B --> C, D, E
    - ***C**, **D**, and **E** are the three different choices the player can pick (rock, paper, and scissors, respectively.*
 2. C --> F, G, H; D --> I, J, K; E --> L, M, N